estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/how-it-works.md

 ---

 ## Overview
-All supporting UI components enables the hosting app to apply some UI changes to the SDKs provided implementations or to completely replace with custom components.
+All supporting UI components enable the hosting app to apply some UI changes to the SDKs default implementations or replace them completely by custom components.
 {: .overview}

-On [`ChatController`]({{'/docs/chat-configuration/extra/chatcontroller' | relative_url}}) creation an instance of `ChatUIProvider` can be provided by the hosting App.
+Upon [`ChatController`]({{'/docs/chat-configuration/extra/chatcontroller' | relative_url}}) creation an instance of `ChatUIProvider` can be provided by the hosting app.
-The `ChatUIProvider` defines the SDKs UI components.
-According to it's definitions and configurations the chat UI component are created when needed.
+The `ChatUIProvider` contains definitions and configurations for the SDK UI components, and they are created accordingly when needed.

 In order to change and/or override the SDKs provided implementations and customizations, you need to pass your customed `ChatUIProvider` instance on ChatController creation.